emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 _The Language Secret_ is divided into 10 chapters, each with an (in my opinion) far-too-long name that buries the point.
 Here are my translations

-**1. The 4 Language Skills: Speaking, Listening, Reading, and Writing
+1. **The 4 Core Language Skills: Speaking, Listening, Reading, and Writing
-**("The Birmingham Screwdriver: In Which We Find Out How To Get Started and Use The Right Tools for the Job: What Is Involved in Learning a Language and How Long It Takes")
+   **(_The Birmingham Screwdriver: In Which We Find Out How To Get Started and Use The Right Tools for the Job: What Is Involved in Learning a Language and How Long It Takes_)
+   1. Hi

 ## Use language families to learn multiple languages at once